bodrick/awesome/TOPICS.md

 *   [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
 *   [asdf-vm/asdf](https://github.com/asdf-vm/asdf) - Extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more
 *   [ricklamers/shell-ai](https://github.com/ricklamers/shell-ai) - LangChain powered shell command generator and runner CLI
+*   [AvaloniaInside/Shell](https://github.com/AvaloniaInside/Shell) - Reduces the complexity of mobile/desktop application development by providing the fundamental features that most applications require
 *   [stateful/vscode-runme](https://github.com/stateful/vscode-runme) - Execute your runbooks, docs, and READMEs for VS Code.
 *   [ControlzEx/ControlzEx](https://github.com/ControlzEx/ControlzEx) - Shared Controlz for WPF and ... more
 *   [Tyrrrz/CliWrap](https://github.com/Tyrrrz/CliWrap) - Library for running command-line processes